nplrkn/qcore/README.md

 -  the N3 (NG-U) GTP interface with the gNodeB
 -  the N6 IP interface that connects UEs to the outside world.

-QCore is designed as a monolith, without the standard network function decomposition of a 5G Core.
+Whereas most 5G cores consist of many different services, QCore is a single Linux executable.
+It is designed as a monolith, without the standard network function decomposition of a 5G Core.
 It has no internal protocol interfaces (no SBI), and a single UE context.

 The motivation for the monolithic approach is to minimize control plane processing cost.
 QCore avoids a lot of the usual network hops, context switches, database accesses and (de)serialization.
-As well as performance, its minimalist design also has side benefits in the areas of ease of orchestration, security, and simplicity / speed of development.
+As well as performance, its minimalist design also has major benefits in the areas of ease of orchestration, security, and simplicity / speed of development.

-QCore is written in Rust, and has an eBPF userplane.

 ## F1 mode